From the New Lanark World Heritage inscription:

 This is a fascinating World Heritage site that many people traveling to Scotland might overlook.

-New Lanark was part of a utopian movement which began in late 18th and early 19th centuries.
+New Lanark was part of a utopian movement that began in the late 18th and early 19th centuries.
 Many social reformers were trying to make the world a better place by creating communities based on new rules and new social structures.
 Robert Owen created his vision at New Lanark.

 New Lanark was a cotton mill with a community around it.
 Many of the things implemented there were unheard of at the time: schooling for children under the age of 12, an apartment for families to live in and free health care.
 Ironically, life at New Lanark by today’s standards would be considered exploitative: children work in a factory at the age of 12, 6 workdays a week and the food and housing allotment would be on a par with a company mining town.

 The New Lanark mill was in operation from 1785 until 1968.
 In 1975 the New Lanark Heritage Trust took control and began preservation efforts.
 Today there is a hotel and restaurant on-site and artisan, organic wool spinning is done on-site.
 The site currently gets over 300,000 visitors a year.
 It is a short drive from Glasgow, which would be the closest major city.

 New Lanark is a UNESCO World Heritage Site in Scotland inscribed in 2001.
 It is listed in the Cultural category.
 The protected area consists of a village that is located along the River Clyde and around 1.4 miles from Lanark, in Lanarkshire.
 This village was founded in 1786 by the same man who built cotton mills and housing for the workers in these mills – David Dale.
 He worked with English entrepreneur Richard Arkwright who utilized the power provided by the water of River Clyde to run the cotton mills.

 This village is therefore considered as the best example of utopian socialism in Europe.
 New Lanark features a planned settlement and played a crucial factor in urban planning and future developments.